syncfusion-content/windowsforms-docs/WindowsForms/ListView/Sorting.md

 ---
 layout: post
-title: Sorting
+title: Sorting in Windows-Forms ListView Control | Syncfusion
-description: This section explains about the Sorting support in SfListView.
+description: Learn here all about sorting feature of Syncfusion Windows Forms ListView (SfListView) control and more.
 platform: windowsforms
 control: SfListView
 documentation: ug
 ---

-# Sorting
+# Sorting in Windows Forms ListView (SfListView)
 The SfListView supports sorting the data either in ascending or descending order by using [DataSource.SortDescriptors](https://help.syncfusion.com/cr/windowsforms/Syncfusion.DataSource.DataSource.html#Syncfusion_DataSource_DataSource_SortDescriptors) property and by using the custom logic.

 ## Programmatic sorting